MrRooni/homekitbuilds/2021-05-21-lighting-my-basement-with-lifx-and-onvis.md

 | ![LIFX sunrise automation in the Shortcuts app](/assets/images/lifx-sunrise-automation-1.jpeg) | ![LIFX sunrise automation actions in the Shortcuts app](/assets/images/lifx-sunrise-automation-2.jpeg) |

 I’m hoping to see a firmware update from LIFX that enables [HomeKit Adaptive Lighting](https://homekitnews.com/2020/11/02/adaptive-lighting-in-homekit-how-it-really-works/) for these bulbs.
 With that in place I could get rid of both of these Shortcuts.
-In the meantime these Shortcuts work great and the bulbs properly reflect the time of day every time I go to the basement.
+In the meantime they work great and the bulbs properly reflect the time of day every time I go to the basement.

 ## Fading to Black